 - Something to scoop the pancake batter out of the bowl and into the pan.
 A ladle or a ⅓ or ½ cup measuring cup works, depending on how large you want your pancakes.

 It is really easy to make pancakes without eggs or milk.
 The milk is the easiest component to replace.
-Simply use your favourite non-dairy milk instead of regular milk.
-Any will do although I recommend you use an unsweetened and unflavoured one if you can.
-Homemade milk like my cashew milk or oat milk are fine to use as are storebought non-dairy milks.
+Simply use your favourite dairy-free milk instead of regular milk.
+Any homemade or store-bought non-dairy milk will do such as almond milk, soy milk, cashew milk, or oat milk.

 It's really important to remember that eggs in pancakes don't just bind.
-They also provide leavening along with the baking powder that is in the recipe.
+They also provide leavening.
 That's why when you replace the eggs in a traditional pancake or cake recipe with many of the vegan substitutes, you won't get such good results.
-When replacing the eggs you also need to replace the leavening they would produce and most vegan egg substitutes don't do that.
+When replacing eggs you also need to make up for the leavening they provide and most vegan egg replacers such as ground flaxseed, chia seeds, applesauce etc don't do that.

-Of course getting the measurements of each of these exactly right is incredibly important so I always recommend you follow an already vegan recipe with good ratings, rather than trying to convert a non-vegan recipe.
-That way someone else has done all of the experimenting for you and you are more or less guaranteed a good result as long as you follow the recipe exactly.
+Getting the measurements of each of these right is incredibly important so I recommend you follow an already vegan recipe with good ratings, rather than trying to convert and wing it with a non-vegan recipe.

 Vegan pancakes can be just as fluffy as non-vegan pancakes.
-Just look how thick and fuffy these are:
+Just look how thick and fluffy these are: